mlflow/mlflow/docs/source/llms/dspy/index.rst

 When using :py:func:`mlflow.dspy.log_model` or :py:func:`mlflow.dspy.save_model` in MLflow, the DSPy program is serialized and saved to the tracking server as a ``.pkl`` file.
 This enables easy deployment.
-Under the hood, MLflow uses ``cloudpickle`` to serialize the DSPy object, but not all DSPy artifacts are serializable.
+Under the hood, MLflow uses ``cloudpickle`` to serialize the DSPy object, but DSPy artifacts are serializable.

 Here are some relevant serialized artifacts that help you reproduce a DSPy program in another